 4. Memory Box

-Go to Hobby Lobby or another one of your favorite craft stores and find a memory box.
+Find a memory box at Hobby Lobby or another of your favorite craft stores.
 This will serve as your future Mother’s Day keepsake box for years to come.
 If you’re a crafty mom, find ways to decorate this so that it has meaning.
-Then use it to put your maternity pictures in and store your scarf.
+Then, use it to put your maternity pictures in and store your scarf.
 This is also the place to store the pictures of you wearing your infinity scarf each Mother’s Day.
 Can you imagine how fun it will be to look back on your pics through the years?
 I can cry just thinking about it.

 I hope these ideas make you feel special and beautiful this Mother’s Day while you’re expecting.
 And I look forward to the joy you will experience through creating traditions and memories for years to come!